-Fatigued (Drowsy) Driving Car Accidents Attorneys in Queens, NY
+Drowsy Driving Car Accident Lawyer in Queens, NY

-Have you been hit and injured by a drowsy driver in New York?
-Driver fatigue is a frequent cause of accidents.
+Have you been hit and injured by a drowsy driver in Queens Driver fatigue is a frequent cause of accidents.
 A lot of drivers think they can shake off the effects of fatigue.
 But it’s dangerous for a driver to get behind the wheel if not adequately rested.

 No matter what a person might do to try to stay awake, whether by drinking coffee, turning on the radio, or rolling down the window, fatigue can significantly impair a driver’s judgment and reflexes.
 When a driver is not alert and ready to react to potential traffic hazards, severe accidents can occur.